APPFL/APPFL/docs/users/server_agent.rst

             """
             Update the global model using the local model from a client and return the updated global model.
             :param: `client_id`: A unique client id for server to distinguish clients, which can be obtained via `ClientAgent.get_id()`.
-            :param: `local_model`: The local model from a client, can be serailzed bytes.
+            :param: `local_model`: The local model from a client, can be serialized bytes.
             :param: `blocking`: The global model may not be immediately available for certain aggregation methods (e.g. any synchronous method).
                 Setting `blocking` to `True` will block the client until the global model is available.
                 Otherwise, the method may return a `Future` object if the most up-to-date global model is not yet available.
             :return: The updated global model (as a Dict or OrderedDict), and optional metadata (as a Dict) if `blocking` is `True`.
                 Otherwise, return the `Future` object of the updated global model and optional metadata.
             """

         def get_parameters(
             self,
             blocking: bool = False,
             **kwargs
         ) -> Union[Future, Dict, OrderedDict, Tuple[Union[Dict, OrderedDict], Dict]]:
             """
             Return the global model to the clients.
             :param: `blocking`: The global model may not be immediately available (e.g. if the server wants to wait for all client to send the `get_parameters` request before returning the global model for same model initialization).
                 Setting `blocking` to `True` will block the client until the global model is available.
             :param: `kwargs`: Additional arguments for the method.
 Specifically,
                 - `init_model`: whether getting the initial model (which should be same among all clients, thus blocking)
                 - `serial_run`: set `True` if for serial simulation run, thus no blocking is needed.
                 - `globus_compute_run`: set `True` if for globus compute run, thus no blocking is needed.
             """

         def set_sample_size(
                 self,
                 client_id: Union[int, str],
                 sample_size: int,
                 sync: bool = False,